 In 2004, Jack and Sue, the Digital Duo, founded the Oregon Coast Digital Center.
 This enhanced learning facility features personalized Photoshop instruction for a maximum of four students.

-They have written seven books, Digital Imaging For The Underwater Photographer, Master Guide for Digital Underwater Photography, Adobe Photoshop for Underwater Photographers, Photo Salvage with Adobe Photoshop, Advanced Digital Camera Techniques, Step-By-Step Digital Photography and Plug-ins for Photoshop.
+They have written seven non-fiction books, Digital Imaging For The Underwater Photographer, Master Guide for Digital Underwater Photography, Adobe Photoshop for Underwater Photographers, Photo Salvage with Adobe Photoshop, Advanced Digital Camera Techniques, Step-By-Step Digital Photography and Plug-ins for Photoshop.

 Jack and Sue started their professional photographic careers at Brooks Institute of Photography, Santa Barbara, California.
 Sue worked as a professional photographer and Jack became an instructor at Brooks and developed the Audio Visual Department.